vahidalvandi/v2ray-docker-compose/README.md

 #### Using CDN Service

-This solution needs only one server (upstream server) and a domain/subdomain.
+In this solution, you need one server (upstream) and a domain/subdomain added to a CDN service.

 * Upstream Server: A server that has free access to the Internet.
 * CDN Service: A Content delivery network like [Cloudflare](//cloudflare.com) or [ArvanCloud](//arvancloud.ir).